Lake Khanka: Physico-geographical characteristics

 The fauna and flora of Lake Khanka are rich in species.
 In 1971, the Ramsar Convention gave the lake the status of a wetland of international importance.
 In 1990, the Khanka Nature Reserve was organized in part of the then-Soviet basin of Lake Khanka.
 In April 1996, an agreement was signed between the Governments of the Russian Federation and the People's Republic of China on the establishment of an international Russian-Chinese nature reserve around the lake, from the Khankai Reserve in Russia and the Chinese Singkai-Hu Reserve.

 The wetlands of the Lake Khanka basin (Водно-болотные угодья озера Ханка, Vodno-bolotnye ugod'ya ozera Khanka) represent a unique natural complex.
 The lowland of the Prihanka and, in fact, the shores of the lake represent a fairly swampy terrain.
 So-called melt-plant communities, formed by various species of sedge and grass, form a solid turf covering the water mirror for many tens of square kilometers.
 Diverse ecosystems are represented, such as meadows (from marshy to steppe), meadow forest, forest-steppe and steppe plant communities.
 In the lake itself there are many species of fish and aquatic invertebrates, many of which are endemic.
 In the lake there live 52 species of fish, among them such as carp, perch, silver carp, catfish, and snakehead.
 A variety of birds nest and stop on the lake or its banks.

 The lake's drainage basin covers an area of 16890 km², of which 97% is in Russian territory.
 It is fed by 23 rivers (8 in China and 15 in Russia), but the only outflow of the lake is the Songacha River.

 The maximum monthly mean temperature is 20 °C in July, while the minimum monthly mean temperature is −21 °C in January.
 Rainfall mainly occurs in summer, with average annual precipitation of 500–650 mm annually.

 The residence time of Lake Khanka is 9.9 years.

-Popular Culture: The surveyors in the 1975 Akira Kurosawa film "Dersu Uzala" were sent to explore the Lake Khanka region.